-1. Compensation: This is a fixed price Contract not to exceed the amount of \$2,529,126 for the Term of Contract.
+1. Compensation: This is a firm-fixed fee Contract not to exceed the amount of \$500,000 for the Term of the Contract

-The Contractor agrees to accept the specified compensation as set forth in this Contract as full payment for performing all services and furnishing all staffing and materials required, for any reasonably unforeseen difficulties which may arise or be encountered in the execution of the services until acceptance, for risks connected with the services, and for performance by the Contractor of all its duties and obligations hereunder.
-The Contractor shall only be compensated as set forth herein for work performed in accordance with the Scope of Work.
+Contractor agrees to accept the specified compensation as set forth in this Contract as full payment for performing all services and furnishing all staffing and materials required, for any reasonably unforeseen difficulties which may arise or be encountered in the execution of the services until acceptance, for risks connected with the services, and for performance by Contractor of all its duties and obligations hereunder.
+Contractor shall only be compensated as set forth herein for work performed in accordance with the Scope of Work.

 2. Fees and Charges: County will pay the following fees in accordance with the provisions of this Contract.
+Payment shall be as follows: